kimwalisch/primecount/doc/Hard-Special-Leaves.md

 number of hard special leaves is more in line with Tomás Oliveira e Silva's paper, which makes sense considering that primecount's implementation of the Deléglise-Rivat algorithm is based on Tomás Oliveira e Silva's paper.

+## Open questions

+The alternative counting methods presented in this document have batch counting built-in, but as mentioned in the [Batch counting](#Batch-counting) paragraph I don't know whether the use of batch counting allows using fewer than O(log z / log log x) counter levels and thereby improve the runtime complexity of the hard special leaf algorithm.
+Ideally, we want to use only O(log log z) counter levels in which case the runtime complexity of the hard special leaf algorithm would be O(z log log z) operations, provided that the use of O(log log z) counter levels does not deteriorate the runtime complexity of the algorithm.

+There is one last trick that I am aware of that would likely further improve the runtime complexity of the hard special leaf algorithm: The distribution of the hard special leaves is highly skewed, most leaves are located at the beginning of the sieving algorithm and as we sieve up the leaves become sparser and the distance between consecutive leaves increases.
+In the [Runtime complexity](#Runtime-complexity) paragraph I have suggested using a fixed number of counter levels for the entire algorithm.
+But this is not ideal, we can further improve the balancing of sieve and count operations by adjusting the number of counter levels for each segment.
+However, I don't know how to calculate the optimal number of counter levels for the individual segments and I also don't know how much this would improve the runtime complexity.

 ## Appendix